evanchien/chinese_chess_recognition/README.md

 #### Evan Chien [chihchien2018@u.northwestern.edu](chihchien2018@u.northwestern.edu) | Midoding Dai [m.dai@u.northwestern.edu](m.dai@u.northwestern.edu)

 ---
-## <span style="color:blue">Goal</span>
+## Goal

 The goal of our project is to classify Chinese Chess pieces.
-Given an image of a chess piece (traditional chinese character on top of it), we hope our classifier recognizes the color and the types of chess pieces at a strong confidence level.
+Given an image of a chess piece (traditional chinese character on top of it), we hope our classifier recognizes the color and the types of chess pieces at a strong confidence level. **To summarize, inputs are camera frames of a certain Chinese Chess piece, outputs are the color and the type of the according piece type.**

-## <span style="color:blue">Our model</span>
-We chose Keras + TensoeFlow to build up our CNN model.
-The moddel has 3 layers of 32, 32, 64 feature maps, the input is color image with 56*56 size and the output is the class of the chess in the picture for sure.
+This is an vital part of robot playing Chinese Chess, which is our ultimate goal.
+To reach our ultimate goal, we also need do some real-time (or in video stream) classification of Chinese Chess pieces, which we will have experiments and according videos in the following pages.

+## Model Selection

+As we all know, to solve a image classification problem, CNN is definitely the best choice among ML/DL architectures.
+We tested several CNN structures, mostly focused on a toy CNN model we built by ourselves and a fine-tuned VGG16 CNN model. **We implemented these models using Keras (with TensoeFlow as backend)**.
+For the toy CNN model, it contains 3 CONV layers of 32, 32 and 64 feature maps; for the fine-tuned VGG16 CNN model, keep all original bottom CONV and Pooling layers' weights to extract most informative features, and train top FC layers on our own dataset to get a customized top layer classifier.

+## Key Results
+We tested those models on a later generated test datase.
+The toy CNN model has reached a 95% test accuracy, while the fine-tuned VGG16 CNN model reached an accuracy of 92%, which is pretty nice result.
+Suprisingly, our shallow layer toy CNN model performed better than fine-tuned VGG16 CNN model.
+We also tested model performance under a real-time camera setting, results can be found in the following pages.

-## <span style="color:blue">Dataset</span>
+## Dataset
 The Chinese chess has black and red chess pieces holding by two players.
 Each one has 7 different kind of chess.Thus, there are 14 classes in out dataset.

 The data classes in order are: